 Summer has finally arrived, bringing its annual dose of sunshine and positive vibes.
-But before anyone starts throwing BBQs down, tenants and landlords alike should ask themselves one simple question – is their property ready to face this change of seasons?
+But before anyone starts throwing BBQs down, tenants and landlords alike should ask themselves one simple question – is their property or second property ready to face this change of seasons?
 If your answer is inconclusive at best, here are the things you’ll need to do before you can enjoy the nice weather.

 Getting Ready for the Summer as a Landlord